muratk5n/thirdwave/en/README.md

 ---

-Low rates in a sane environment are a result of stagnant wages, no growth, no inflation
+Low rates themselves, in a sane environment, are a result of stagnant wages, no growth, no inflation.

 ---